Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Grey Economy Information Unit

-Coordinated by the Grey Economy Information Unit, the situational picture on the grey economy and economic crime maintained an up-to-date situational picture by publishing 61 information products on the Grey economy and economic crime website.
+Coordinated by the Grey Economy Information Unit, the joint situational picture feature of the authorities on the grey economy and economic crime maintained an up-to-date situational picture.
+In total, 63 information products were published on the Grey economy and economic crime website over the year.

 Metrics and goals